pbougie/mac-dev-env/ruby.md

 ### Adding Other Versions

-Change the version number in the textbox at the top of this page and follow the instructions.
+Change the version number in the textbox at the top and follow the instructions again.
 You may have to modify the path when downloading the source for certain versions.
+Also the `./configure` command may need to be adjusted for each version – check the installation documentation before proceeding.